achraf-mabrouk/Video-Data-Extraction-tool-Python/README.md

 to run the app ***GUI/MainMenu.py*** is the main of the program.

 ## Warning:
-this tool was implemented on Ubuntu, it may produce errors in windows because of the difference between linux path and windows path.
+this tool was implemented on Ubuntu, it may produce errors on windows because of the difference between linux path and windows path.
 You can change it to avoid this Error.

 ## Results: